ronoaldo/mercurio/mods/farming/README.md

 This mod replaces the default `farming` mod with a fully compatible API that allows players to grow crops even when they are not nearby.
 It also includes many new foods and crops which can be planted directly onto tilled soil without seeds.
-Crops that do require seeds like wheat and cotton are found when digging in long grasses.
+Crops that do require seeds like wheat and cotton are found when digging in long grasses, and will require player to stay nearby until they germinate before growing normally.

 ![screenshot.png](screenshot.png)